Miami Recreational Vehicle Accident Lawyers

-The State of Florida has an international reputation as a great tourist destination.
-Both visitors and residents enjoy Florida’s wide variety of leisure activities including our beautiful beaches, lakes, rivers, parks, and other recreational areas, including the famous Florida Everglades or “Sea of Grass”, as it is also known.
+The state of Florida has an international reputation as a great tourist destination.
+Both visitors and residents enjoy Florida's wide variety of leisure activities, including our beautiful beaches, lakes, rivers, parks, and other recreational areas, such as the famous Florida Everglades, or "Sea of Grass," as it is also known.

-Thousands of watercraft, boats, jet skis, ATVs, and campers are operated all over the State of Florida and its waterways by millions of visitors and residents every year.
-Despite the fact that RVs (Recreational Vehicles) are often over-sized and over-powered vehicles and are among the more difficult vehicles to successfully maneuver and handle, Florida law does not require any special training or special drivers license to operate most recreational vehicles.
-For example, while the law requires commercial truck drivers to have a Commercial Drivers License (CDL), operators of motorhomes are not subject to such requirements despite that given their size, some of these vehicles are as difficult to operate as regular buses or commercial trucks.
+Thousands of watercraft, boats, Jet Skis, ATVs, and campers are operated all over the state of Florida and its waterways by millions of visitors and residents every year.
+Despite the fact that RVs (recreational vehicles) are often oversized and overpowered vehicles and are among the most difficult vehicles to successfully maneuver and handle, Florida law does not require any special training or special driver's license to operate most recreational vehicles.
+For example, while the law requires commercial truck drivers to have a commercial driver's license (CDL), operators of motor homes are not subject to such requirements.
+This is despite the fact that, given their size, some of these vehicles are as difficult to operate as regular buses or commercial trucks.

-Sometimes accidents happen because the recreational vehicle had a defective design or was poorly manufactured.
-At other times the injuries are made worse because the safety equipment that the victim was wearing while riding on the recreational vehicle failed to protect him or her.
-In many cases, a claim may be filed not only against the operator of the vehicle but against the owner, manufacturer, designer, or retailer who ultimately sold or rented the recreational vehicle as well.We Can Help
+Sometimes, accidents happen because the recreational vehicle had a defective design or was poorly manufactured.
+At other times, the injuries are made worse because the safety equipment that the victim was wearing while riding the recreational vehicle failed to protect him or her.
+In many cases, a claim may be filed not only against the operator of the vehicle but also against the owner, manufacturer, designer, or retailer who ultimately sold or rented the recreational vehicle.

 Much like accidents on regular motor vehicles, accidents on recreational vehicles can cause traumatic brain injuries, spinal cord injuries that lead to paralysis, burns, scarring, amputations, lacerations, and even death.

-The lawyers of Greenberg, Stone & Urbano have over 100 years of combined experience handling all types of personal injury cases, including recreational vehicles like those mentioned in the preceding paragraphs.
-They have helped thousands of clients throughout Florida recover damages as compensation for medical bills, pain and suffering, lost wages and long-term care when the negligent operation of a recreational vehicle has injured them and left them incapacitated and no able to support their families.
+The Miami RV accident lawyers of Greenberg, Stone & Urbano have extensive experience handling all types of personal injury cases, including recreational vehicle accidents.
+We have helped thousands of clients throughout Florida recover compensation for medical bills, pain and suffering, lost wages, and long-term care when the negligent operation of a recreational vehicle has injured them and left them incapacitated and unable to support their families.

-If you or a loved one have been injured in a recreational vehicle accident, please contact us immediately by calling 305-595-2400.
-We offer a free initial consultation and handle all personal injury matters on a contingency fee basis.
+If you or a loved one has been injured in a recreational vehicle accident, please contact us immediately for a free initial consultation.
+We handle all personal injury matters on a contingency fee basis.
 This means that you do not have to pay us anything unless we recover compensation for you.